Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   - create a new copy of the data structure
   - publish new version with a single atomic operation

 Basically the idea is that writers update the data "offline" and then commit the changes atomically when they are done.
-The reader can read old data while the writer is modifying but not committed the data.
+The reader can read old data while the writer is modifying the data but has not committed yet.

 Of course, the writer needs to wait some *grace period* to allow all readers of the old structure to finish their work on the old struct before deallocating it.